Skip to main content

 Do I need special software to access this open meteorological data?

-While much of the raw data is provided via APIs or bulk downloads (which often require some technical skill to query and parse), platforms like the Climate Explorer were built specifically to bridge this gap.
+While much of the raw data is provided via APIs or bulk downloads (which often require some technical skill to query and parse), platforms like Climate Explorer were built specifically to bridge this gap.
 Climate Explorer connects directly to these official open data portals, allowing anyone with a web browser to visualize and export the data without writing a single line of code.